- The cervical cap fits around the cervix.

 Do I ever need to replace my cervical cap?

 Yes.
 You should get a new cervical cap about once a year.
 Also, after childbirth or if you feel that the cervical cap does not fit well, you probably need to get a new cap.
 See your health care provider and discuss it with him/her.

 Can any woman use the cervical cap?

-Many women can use a cervical cap, but some can't.
-If you've had abnormal Pap tests, known or suspected uterine or cervical cancer, or there's no cap size that fits you, you can't use the cervical cap.
-You also can't use the cervical cap if you have or possibly have uterine or cervical cancer or current infections of the cervix and vagina.
-Also, if you're allergic to silicone, you shouldn't use the cervical cap.
+Many women can use a cervical cap, but some can’t.
+If you have had abnormal Pap tests, known or suspected uterine or cervical cancer, or there is no cap size that fits you, you cannot use the cervical cap.
+You also cannot use the cervical cap if you have or possibly have uterine or cervical cancer or current infections of the cervix and vagina.
+Also, if you are allergic to silicone, you should not use the cervical cap.

 Should I use any other type of contraception with the cervical cap?